oscimp/amaranth_twstft/Doc/2_Sync_PRN_1PPS.md

 Now that we know how to generate a pseudo-random noise, let's talk about how to use it to transfer our time and frequency information.

-TWSTFT transfers frequency and time information through the use of a 1 Pulsation Per Second (1-PPS) signal.
+TWSTFT transfers frequency and time information through the use of a 1 Pulsation Per Second (1-PPS) signal accompanied by a 2.5MHz clock.
 The idea behind this is that we have a very precise clock giving us a signal with a rising edge exactly every second.
 And we want to start modulating our carrier signal with our BPSK modulation at that precise moment.
+The frequency that defines the modulation is the 2.5 MHz signal, also given by the so-said very precise clock.

 Basically, the goal is to restart generating our PRN everytime we receive our 1-PPS signal.
-Sadly, the LFSR we developped earlier is not that appropriated to enable satellite communication.
-To improve it, we should :
+But sadly, the LFSR we developped earlier is not that appropriated to enable satellite communication because of a few details.
+To improve it, here are a some things we can do :
-- Make it generate its PRN at a different rate from the FPGA's clock.
+- Making it generate its PRN at a different rate from the FPGA's clock (in fact, it should be based on the 2.5 MHz signal),
 - For comfort reason, we want to make the use of our LFSR as versatile as possible so it should allow the user to change the taps we use while the device is running.
-- Make it possible to synchronize its PRN emission everytime we receive a 1-PPS signal, which implies :
+- Making it possible to synchronize its PRN emission everytime we receive a 1-PPS signal, which implies :
-    - stop emitting PRN if it's been more than a second since the last PPS Signal,
+    - stop emitting PRN when the LFSR has produce an arbitrary number of bits,
     - start emitting PRN if we receive a PPS Signal,
     - immediatly interrupt the current sequence to restart it if we receive a PPS Signal.